Trustees say they see no reason to prohibit sales

 Trustees declined a request from a Garden Street resident to change the local law to restrict demolition and construction activities at 126 Main St., the former site of Carolyn’s Flower Shoppe.
 Village code restricts excessive noise between 7 a.m. and 10 p.m.
 “If you’re working in construction as [Trustee] Steve [Voloto] and I have when it’s 100 degrees out, you have to get started before 7 o’clock,” said Mayor Dave Merandy.
 Murphy said there is no heavy construction in the village as late as 10 p.m.

 The annual picnic for senior citizens and the appreciation dinner for village employees and volunteers will be combined as a barbecue scheduled for Sept.
-15 at Mayor’s Park.The Current is a nonprofit supported by its readers; please consider a tax-deductible contribution.
+15 at Mayor’s Park.The Current is a nonprofit supported by its readers and provided free to the community.
+Please consider a tax-deductible contribution of $5 per month.